DataDog/dd-openfeature-provider-swift/README.md

 ## Contributing

 We welcome contributions!
-Please see [DEVELOPMENT.md](DEVELOPMENT.md) for detailed setup instructions, testing guidelines, and contribution workflow.
+Please see [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines and [DEVELOPMENT.md](DEVELOPMENT.md) for detailed setup instructions, testing guidelines, and development workflow.

 ## License